ering0427/Interactive-Lab-Hub/Lab 1/README.md

 **Summarize feedback you got here.**

 My classmates think that the device can be helpful for training a dog.
+With some adjustment, the device can be designed as an automatic feeder.

 ## Part B. Act out the Interaction